HumanCellAtlas/sctools/src/sctools/metrics/README.md

   - GeneMetricGatherer
 ```

-MetricAggregator stores the information for a unit of the relevant data (cell, gene) as records are
+SequenceMetricAggregator stores the information for a unit of the relevant data (cell, gene) as records are
 being processed, and has csv writing capability so that the information for only one unit is stored
 at a time, ensuring scalability to extremely large datasets.
 It has a `parse_records()` function
 which has not yet been implemented which will do most of the work